katiesaund/academic_website/content/post/Dresden_maps/index.md

 6 Graceland Cemetery, Chicago              Grave Peril      NA            NA     42.0 -87.7
 ```

-Other tools you may want to plot this data:
+Two other tools you may want to plot this data:

 ```
-# Easily subset data, for example to just particular books or groups
-install.packages("tidyverse")
-library(tidyverse)

 # Create a .gif of sequential maps
 install.packages("magick")
 library(magick)